There are so many different drawing tablet options to choose from, as well as lots of different opinions and price levels.

 - There’s almost no lag when drawing: You can enjoy an incredibly smooth drawing experience.

 - Liquid Retina Display: Your sketching surface will feel responsive and look great.

 - Doesn’t feel natural: The screen is glossy, and drawing doesn’t feel as natural as drawing on an actual drawing tablet.

 - It only produces RGB colour: While it’s a stand-alone option, you’ll still need a computer to convert your artwork colour into CMYK for printing.

-The iPad Pro is compatible with Mac.
+The iPad Pro is the best iPad for drawing.
 It also offers a great display and superb drawing accuracy through the excellent Apple pen.